fenichelar/ember-simple-auth-token/README.md

 };
 ```

-To debug JSON Web Token issues, see [jwt][jwt].
+To debug JSON Web Token issues, see [jwt](https://jwt.io).

 The JSON Web Token authenticator supports both separate access tokens and refresh tokens.
 By specifying the `tokenPropertyName` and the `refreshTokenPropertyName` to the same value, the same token will be used for both access and refresh requests.
-For more information about refresh tokens, see [this blog][blog-refresh-token].
+For more information about refresh tokens, see [this blog](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them).

 #### Adapter